Gabriella Da Silva-Fick

 Gabriella Da Silva-Fick (born 23 August 2000) is an Australian tennis player.

-Da Silva-Fick has a career-high singles ranking of world No. 368, achieved on 17 March 2025.
-She also has a best WTA doubles ranking of 307, reached on 19 May 2025.
+Da Silva-Fick has a career-high singles ranking of 368, reached on 17 March 2025.
+She also has a best doubles ranking of world No. 175, achieved on 3 August 2026.

 Career

 2016–20: ITF tournaments

-Da Silva-Fick made her debut on the ITF Circuit in March 2016, scoring her first win in Kaltenkirchen in June 2017.
+Da Silva-Fick made her debut on the ITF Circuit in March 2016, scoring her first win in Kaltenkirchen, Germany in June 2017.

-In January 2019, Da Silva-Fick lost in the first round of Australian Open qualifying.
+In January 2019, she lost in the first round of the Australian Open qualifying.

-In June 2019, she won her first ITF doubles title in Kaltenkirchen, Germany.
+In June 2019, she won her first ITF doubles title in Kaltenkirchen.

-2021: WTA debut
+2021: WTA Tour debut

 In February 2021, Da Silva-Fick made her WTA Tour main-draw debut at the Phillip Island Trophy, where she played in both the singles and doubles main draws.
-She achieved her first WTA main-draw win, defeating 92nd ranked Aliaksandra Sasnovich as a lucky loser in the second round.
+She achieved her first WTA Tour main-draw win, defeating 92nd ranked Aliaksandra Sasnovich as a lucky loser, in the second round.
 Da Silva-Fick lost in the third round to 13th seed Marie Bouzková.